digitalrebar/digitalrebar/doc/deployment-guide/Install-CentOS-RHEL-6.6-AdminNode.md

 The crowbar-install.sh script supports three flags given (or not in this order):
    * --develop - Use RPMs built from the develop tree.
+      * When using the --develop flag, the base OS for the admin node must be *CentOS-6.6*.
+      * Without the --develop flag, the base OS for the admin node must be *CentOS-6.5*.
    * --without-hardware - Don't install the hardware RPM
    * --download-os - This will download the Centos-7.0.1406 ISO for installation of nodes.
 By default, this is not done.